Niamh Lalor

 Jersey is long established as a primary centre for the establishment of offshore funds and has been at the forefront of international developments, which have attracted international sponsors, promoters, fund managers, advisors and investors.
 One of the key features of Jersey’s fund industry is the flexibility and range of structures and corresponding regulatory and commercial approaches that can be used for funds.

 This publication provides an overview of the different fund products available in Jersey, and their pertinent features.
-It also touches on the regulation of functionaries, the impact of the AIFMD in Jersey, how economic substance is relevant to funds and the types of fund structures available in Jersey.
+It also touches on the regulation of functionaries, the impact of The Alternative Investment Fund Managers Directive (AIFMD) in Jersey, how economic substance is relevant to funds and the types of fund structures available in Jersey.

-At the date of this publication, the total number of registered JPFs has surpassed the 500 mark since the product's inception in 2017, highlighting the JPFs' continued appeal to investors and managers as a flexible alternative fund structuring product.
+At the date of this publication, the total number of registered JPFs has reached around the 700 mark since the product's inception in 2017, highlighting the JPFs' continued appeal to investors and managers as a flexible alternative fund structuring product.

 An Unregulated Fund may take any form recognised under the laws of Jersey, as being a Jersey company (including a cell structure), a Jersey limited partnership having at least one Jersey corporate general partner or a unit trust having a Jersey corporate trustee or manager.
 Subject to the structure complying with the relevant order, there is no regulatory review or oversight of the terms or conduct of such an Unregulated Fund.

 The offer and / or listing document of an Unregulated Fund must contain a prominent statement that the fund is unregulated, together with a prescribed form of investment warning.
-In order to claim exemption as an Unregulated Fund, a completed notice needs to be filed with the Jersey registrar of companies (the Registrar).
+In order to claim exemption as an Unregulated Fund, a completed notice needs to be filed with the Jersey registrar of companies.

 The Listed Fund Guide issued by the JFSC provides a fast track process for the establishment of corporate closed-ended funds that are listed on recognised stock exchanges or markets and regulated pursuant to the CIF Law.